brianshumate/ansible-hubot/README.md

 # Ansible Hubot

+> **NOTE**: 1.3.0 default change: This role now defaults to installing a
+> Slack based hubot with the `hubot_adapter` variable.
+Changing the variable
+> value to 'hipchat' will install for HipChat instead.

 This is an [Ansible](http://www.ansible.com/) role for [Hubot](http://hubot.github.com/), the wonderful chatting robot that is sure to bring your team much delight and various values of increased productivity throughout the livelong day!

-By default this Hubot is configured for HipChat, but that can be easily changed by editing `vars/main.yml`, updating the value of *hubot_adapter*, and adding the appropriate environment variables to `templates/_hubot.env.j2`.
+By default this Hubot is configured for Slack, but that can be easily changed work with HipChat by editing `vars/main.yml`, updating the value of *hubot_adapter*, and adding the appropriate environment variables to `templates/_hubot_{{hubot_adapter}}.env.j2`.

 ## Requirements